In CMAT 2019 “Logical Reasoning” section will have 25 questions comprising of 100 marks.

-MBA aspirants who are appearing in CMAT Exam being conducted on January 20, 2018 may find following tips on Logical Reasoning( LR) useful:
+MBA aspirants who are appearing in CMAT Exam being conducted in January 2019 may find following tips on Logical Reasoning( LR) useful:

 Through conceptual development, a student can focus on developing a strong theoretical background in each of the sections of the exam.